Features of TestFlight

 External testers are where real end users might get involved—think of external testing as an open beta.
 These testers could be anyone from your Twitter followers to your friends and family.
 You can add external testers directly via their email or by enabling public link sharing and posting your invitation link.
 The key difference between these testers and the internal testers is external testers can only access the builds that you select for them to test, making it an ideal solution for putting test builds in the hands of real end users.

-Internal testing on the Play Console is similar to internal testing on TestFlight.
+Internal testing on the Play Console for Android is similar to internal testing on TestFlight.
 You can have up to 100 internal testers that will get every build of your app to test.
 Again, you’ll want to limit these users to your own team members, friends, or family.

 Alpha releases on the Play Console can be used for when you want a closed test with a small group of internal testers.
 These alpha testers must opt-in to the alpha program and be invited by the developer before they can begin testing, making alpha testing most suitable for your team members.
 Just like internal testers in TestFlight, alpha testers on Play Console should not be real end users but rather internal team members, friends, or family.